Divine-Star-Software/DivineVoxelEngine/README.md

 ---

 __WARNING:__
 Very early development.
-It is very bugy and broken.
-Please don't download and complain that it does not work.
-As of this writing this project is only about two weeks old.
+This is not finalized.
+Things will keep changing as development goes forward.

 # What is this?

 A voxel engine written in TypeScript that uses Babylon.Js.

+This is meant to handle only the rendering and creating of meshes.
+Things like players, mobs, and complex inter-connected logic is up to you.

 # Why?